Emory-HITI/Niffler/modules/cold-extraction/README.md

 * Please make sure to use EMPI and not MRN or Institution-specific patient identifiers.

-* Please include a header for the csv, such as "EMPI,Accession", as otherwise the first line will be ignored.
+* Please include a header for the csv, such as "PatientID,AccessionNumber", as otherwise the first line will be ignored.

 * Niffler can support up to 3 attributes in queries.

 The format examples:
 ```
 [1]
-EMPI
+PatientID
 AAAAA
 AAAAA
 AAAAA

 [2]
-EMPI,Accession
+PatientID,AccessionNumber
 AAAAA,BBBBBYYBBBBB
 AAAAA,BBBBBYYBBBBB
 AAAAA,BBBBBYYBBBBB